PiPc2/freedombone/README.md

     freedombone-image -t qemu-x86_64 -s 8G

-Other supported boards are cubieboard2, cubietruck and olinuxino-lime2.
+Other supported boards are cubieboard2, cubietruck, olinuxino-lime2 and olinuxino-micro.

 Checklist
 =========